In this role, you will be responsible for the following:

 Our ideal candidate will have the following:

-- Be available to work full-time Monday through Friday, 8 a.m. to 4 p.m., March through October 2018
+- Be available to work full-time, Monday to Friday, 8 a.m. to 4 p.m., February to October 2019

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.